usvc/accounts/README.md

 - [x] Removal of an existing user from the system

 ### 0.0.2
+- [ ] Retrieval of a list of users
 - [ ] Updating of existing users' account information

 ### 0.1.0